Office worker at desk with back pain

 Smoking

 Along with the myriad health implications that smoking cigarettes can have on your body, it can also affect your back.
-Nicotine interferes with the flow of blood throughout the body, especially to the vertebrae.
+Nicotine interferes with blood flow throughout the body, especially to the vertebrae.

 Office Life

 Unfortunately, the office life that many people adapt to is detrimental for their health.
-Spending a work day in an office chair can cause gratuitous back pain.
+Spending a workday in an office chair can cause chronic back pain.
 The complete lack of movement causes the spine to tighten up, inducing stress on the spine, as well as the arms, legs and shoulders.
-Finally, bending your neck to look at your monitor can also impact the neck and the spine.
+Finally, bending your neck to look at your monitor can also strain your neck and spine.
 Fortunately, there are ways to mitigate this pain.

 Start by leaving your desk a couple of times per day to walk around the office.
-This increased mobility will help you to remove the stress from your spine, and allow your blood to flow.
-Regularly doing neck exercises will also decrease this stress.
+This increased mobility will help you reduce stress on your spine and allow your blood to flow.
+Regular neck exercises will also reduce this stress.
 There are also plenty of ways to customize your office or workspace for improved posture, with minimal taxation to the body.
 Routine Chiropractic care can complement these adjustments in helping you to overcome this stress.

 Additionally, studies show that taking these breaks will also increase your productivity by causing your mind to think more clearly.